Richardtugwell/lucee-fw1-simple-todo/README.md

 * Build and start a Lucee server using Maven and Foreman
 * Deploy a Lucee application to Heroku
 * Define per-application mappings and datasources in application.cfc bypassing some of the need to use the Lucee Administrator
+* Embedded database (HSQL) - no setup!
-* Use Tuckey urelRewrite to lock down the Lucee Administrator
+* Tuckey urlRewrite to lock down the Lucee Administrator

 ####FW1